octorin/octorin.github.io/_pages/about.md

 recent_posts: false
 ---

 Welcome!
 I am an incoming Assistant Professor of Marketing at the University of Iowa, Tippie College of Business.
 I am currently finishing my PhD in Marketing at the [SC Johnson Graduate School of Management](https://www.johnson.cornell.edu/programs/phd-program/current-students/yy878/) at Cornell University.
+<br><br>
-My research focuses on consumer psychology at the moment of transaction to help organizations design incentives and payment environments that are more effective.
+I study consumer psychology at the moment of transaction to help organizations design incentives and payment environments that are more effective.
 My research has appeared in <i>Psychological Science</i> and the <i>Cornell Hospitality Quarterly</i>.

 <details>
     <summary>More about me?</summary>